 "Tobin provides a unique and timely analysis of customary law and its importance as one of the principal sources of law for good national and global legal governance.
 This work will be an invaluable resource for all those wishing to understand the role of customary law as a fundamental basis for realising indigenous peoples' human rights and self-determination." – Victoria Tauli-Corpuz, UN Special Rapporteur on the Rights of Indigenous Peoples.

 "Tobin has written a tour de force on the living law that places custom in a lengthy tradition reaching back to Plato.
 The sensitive, vivid writing sweeps across cultures and continents to illuminate our understanding of law’s deep structure.
-A remarkable work that will interest specialist and non-specialist readers alike." – Patrick Thornberry, Emeritus Professor of International Law at Keele University, Fellow of Kellogg College, University of Oxford, UK and Board Member of the Committee on the Elimination of Racial Discrimination (CERD).
+A remarkable work that will interest specialist and non-specialist readers alike." – Patrick Thornberry, Emeritus Professor of International Law at Keele University, Fellow of Kellogg College, University of Oxford, UK and Board Member of the Commission for Elimination of Racial Discrimination (CERD).

 "I would highly recommend this book to academic researchers and practitioners interested or working in the relevant fields.
 I also recommend this book to libraries of academic institutions, organizations and government agencies working closely with indigenous peoples." - DipLawMatic Dialogues, Alex Zhang, University of Michigan